 In MI, Miller and Rollnick take this principle a step further by adding that counseling should be done with neutrality when there is a moral dilemma or major life decision that individuals are trying to resolve.
-Using a term that has long existed in the medical Miller and Rollnick believe maintaining neutrality can be achieved by living the principle of equipoise.103 Equipoise is "a conscious intentional decision not to use one's professional presence and skills to a client toward making a choice or change."104 At times this can be a couns105
+Using a term that has long existed in the medical field, Miller and Rollnick believe maintaining neutrality can be achieved by living the principle of equipoise.103 Equipoise is "a conscious intentional decision not to use one's professional presence and skills to influence a client toward making a specific choice or change."104 At times this can be difficult when a counselor has moral stances that differ from those of the client's.105

 Chaplains in particular should be adept at maintaining "equipoise" because of their special task of advocating the free exercise of religion.
 Each chaplain is endorsed by one religion yet is an advocate for as many religions as are represented in his unit.
 A chaplain should never seek to promote his own values at the expense of the ones his service members hold.
-For example, if a service member who struggled with alcoholism approached a chaplain from the Church of Jesus Christ of Latter-day Saints with the intention of improving his drinking problem, the chaplain would have to make a conscious to exercise equipoise.
+For example, if a service member who struggled with alcoholism approached a chaplain from the Church of Jesus Christ of Latter-day Saints with the intention of improving his drinking problem, the chaplain would have to make a conscious effort to exercise equipoise.
 His own faith promotes complete abstinence from alcohol, but this might not be the same goal for the service member.
+The service member may be more interested in drinking moderately, and this goal should be respected by the chaplain.

-The 102 Clara Hill, Helping Skills: Facilitating Exploration, Insight, and Action, 3rd ed.
+102 Clara Hill, Helping Skills: Facilitating Exploration, Insight, and Action, 3rd ed.
 (Washington, DC: American Psychology Association, 2010), 61.